fabiofortkamp/Tabelir/README.md

 - [CoolProp](http://www.coolprop.org) as the data source
 - Only temperature and gas tables are implemented
-- Only Methane is implemented
+- Only Methane is implemented; if no argument is provided, this is the fluid that is used.
+All other arguments are ignored.

 ## TODO